AymanElh/ToDoList/README.md

 ## License

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it as needed.

----

-## Acknowledgments

-- **TailwindCSS** for providing a sleek design framework.
-- Online tutorials and documentation for PHP and MySQL.